awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 ### RDS API<a name="USER_DeleteInstance.API"></a>

 To delete a DB instance by using the Amazon RDS API, call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) operation with the following parameters:
 + `DBInstanceIdentifier`
 + `FinalDBSnapshotIdentifier` or `SkipFinalSnapshot`

-**Example With a final snapshot and no retained automated backups**
+**Example with a final snapshot and no retained automated backups**

 ```
 https://rds.amazonaws.com/